 - Paint: Paint tins are accepted whether they are full or empty.

-- Televisions and computer associated products: Includes all televisions, computer monitors, keyboards/mouse, computer speakers and laptops.
+- Televisions and computer associated products: Includes all televisions, computer monitors, keyboards/mouse, computer speakers, printers, laptops, and mobile phones.
 Other electrical waste attracts a fee as stated below.

 What we cannot accept?